NtapeKnoxSiwale/freeCodeCamp-Projects/01-Responsive-Web-Design/01-Survey Form/README.md

 # freeCodeCamp-Survey-Form-Project

 The Copperbelt University Clinic COVID-19 Survey form for the freeCodeCamp Project.
 I was given a form to fill out before getting my COVID-19 shot and I figured it would be great if the survey process would be done online.
 That way we would not have to touch anything when we get to the Clinic.

-I create this due Pandemic COVID-19.
+This form is not affliated with the Copperbelt University.

 The Live Demo: [Survey Form Live Demo](https://codepen.io/ntapeknoxsiwale/pen/dyvovmG)